Advertiser Disclosure

 That said, the difference in scores usually is not significant.
 If you have a high FICO score, you will also have a high score from VantageScore.
 Conversely, if you have poor (or inaccurate) marks on your report, they will be reflected by both VantageScore and FICO as a lower score.
 For general credit score monitoring, either VantageScore or FICO will suit most consumers’ purposes.

-Free Annual Credit Reports For Your Small Business
+When To Use Free Annual Credit Reports

 You should know that, by law, Experian, TransUnion, and Equifax are required to issue a free copy of your credit report every 12 months.
 Consumers who request a free copy of their report will receive a full copy, whereas many free services only offer a limited report.
 You can use your free annual reports to review the information included in the limited reports and contest any mistakes that you find.